Have Questions? 888-508-6572

 modern home with butterfly roof

 Butterfly roofs are ideal for both arid and rainy regions.
 The V-shape helps collect water into storage systems for areas with heavy rainfall.
-Solar panels can be placed on flat surfaces in hotter climates.
+Solar panels can be placed on strategically oriented surfaces in hotter climates.

 Pros: